andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/open_knowledge_format.md

 In this setup:

 * The folder `customer` remains entirely independent of how nested `payment` details work.
-* The folders under `billing` (like `invoices`) do not declare new global contexts; they strictly specialize and detail the concepts introduced in their parent directories.
+* The folders under `billing` (like `invoice`) do not declare new global contexts; they strictly specialize and detail the concepts introduced in their parent directories.
-* The folders `logistics`, `shipping`, and `tracking` demonstrate recursive refinement without polluting the namespace.
+* The folders `logistic`, `shipping`, and `tracking` demonstrate recursive refinement without polluting the namespace.

 ## 4. Three Pragmatic Rules